kevmannn/yieldboon/DESIGN.md

 to revisit the possibility of using immutable.

 ## Lessons:
-* Willingness to close the laptop and just think should be commensurate with obscurity concerning the "large-scale path" of a solution.
+* Willingness to close the laptop and just think should be commensurate with obscurity concerning the "large-scale path" of a solution for a given problem.

 * The interpretation of the problem will fluctuate, and given its extreme importance (with respect to how all subsequent thinking takes shape) thus demands attention to how it is "heard".